Cognitive linguistics: Background

-The roots of cognitive linguistics are in Noam Chomsky’s 1959 critical review of B. F. Skinner’s Verbal Behavior.
+The roots of cognitive linguistics are in Noam Chomsky's 1959 critical review of B. F. Skinner's Verbal Behavior.
 Chomsky's rejection of behavioural psychology and his subsequent anti-behaviourist activity helped bring about a shift of focus from empiricism to mentalism in psychology under the new concepts of cognitive psychology and cognitive science.

 Chomsky considered linguistics as a subfield of cognitive science in the 1970s but called his model transformational or generative grammar.
-Having been engaged with Chomsky in the linguistic wars, George Lakoff united in the early 1980s with Ronald Langacker and other advocates of neo-Darwinian linguistics in a so-called ”Lakoff–Langacker agreement”.
-It is suggested that they picked the name ”cognitive linguistics” for their new framework to undermine the reputation of generative grammar as a cognitive science.
+Having been engaged with Chomsky in the linguistic wars, George Lakoff united in the early 1980s with Ronald Langacker and other advocates of neo-Darwinian linguistics in a so-called "Lakoff–Langacker agreement".
+It is suggested that they picked the name "cognitive linguistics" for their new framework to undermine the reputation of generative grammar as a cognitive science.

 Consequently, there are three competing approaches that today consider themselves as true representatives of cognitive linguistics.
 One is the Lakoffian–Langackerian brand with capitalised initials (Cognitive Linguistics).
 The second is generative grammar, while the third approach is proposed by scholars whose work falls outside the scope of the other two.
 They argue that cognitive linguistics should not be taken as the name of a specific selective framework, but as a whole field of scientific research that is assessed by its evidential rather than theoretical value.

 Approaches

-Generative Grammar
+Generative grammar

 Generative grammar functions as a source of hypotheses about language computation in the mind and brain.
 It is argued to be the study of 'the cognitive neuroscience of language'.
 Generative grammar studies behavioural instincts and the biological nature of cognitive-linguistic algorithms, providing a computational–representational theory of mind.

 This in practice means that sentence analysis by linguists is taken as a way to uncover cognitive structures.
 It is argued that a random genetic mutation in humans has caused syntactic structures to appear in the mind.
 Therefore, the fact that people have language does not rely on its communicative purposes.

 For a famous example, it was argued by linguist Noam Chomsky that sentences of the type "Is the man who is hungry ordering dinner" are so rare that it is unlikely that children will have heard them.
 Since they can nonetheless produce them, it was further argued that the structure is not learned but acquired from an innate cognitive language component.
 Generative grammarians then took as their task to find out all about innate structures through introspection in order to form a picture of the hypothesised language faculty.

 Generative grammar promotes a modular view of the mind, considering language as an autonomous mind module.
-Thus, language is separated from mathematical logic to the extent that inference plays no role in language acquisition.
+Thus, language is separated from mathematical logic to the extent that inference cannot explain language acquisition.
 The generative conception of human cognition is also influential in cognitive psychology and computer science.